 There are several different types of hiatal hernias.
 Two are the most common: sliding (the most common type and also the one associated with development of GERD) and paraesophageal.
 These are also called type I and type II, while type III is a combination of both.

-- Sliding hiatal hernia (type 1, also called concentric or axial hiatal hernia): Sliding hiatal hernias account for more than 95 percent of all hiatal hernias.
-This type occurs when the stomach moves into the opening leading to the chest through the hiatus.
+- Sliding hiatal hernia (type 1, also called concentric or axial hiatal hernia, or sliding hiatus hernia): Sliding hiatal hernias account for more than 95 percent of all hiatal hernias.
+This type occurs when the stomach moves into the opening leading to the chest through the hiatus, resulting in a sliding hiatus hernia.
 Normally, the gastroesophageal junction keeps stomach acid inside the stomach (it has an “antireflux barrier function”).
 This is compromised in patients with hiatal hernia.
-Stomach acid leaks out of the stomach and into the esophagus, causing GERD to develop.
+Stomach acid leaks out of the stomach and into the lower esophagus, causing GERD to develop.
 GERD may lead to reflux esophagitis, Barrett’s esophagus and esophageal adenocarcinoma.
 The doctor can use X-rays to diagnose hiatal hernias.

 - Paraesophageal hiatal hernia (type 2): The remaining 5 percent of hiatal hernias are paraesophageal.
 This type develops next to the esophagus.
 Of the two types, paraesophageal hernia is riskier because it can lead to reduced blood flow reaching the stomach, contributing to complications like cell death and tissue damage.

 - Type III hiatal hernia: This type is a mixture of type I and II hiatal hernia because it involves both defects.

 - Type IV hiatal hernia: Caused due to herniation of other abdominal organs (spleen, colon, pancreas, etc.) through the esophageal hiatus.